 In the spring of 2005, Anderson's Board of Trustees voted for a change to university status for the institution to reflect the new addition of graduate programs and a reorganization of the academic divisions into colleges.
 On January 1, 2006, Anderson College became Anderson University.

 The community of Anderson, having given birth to the University, has nurtured and supported the institution throughout the University's history.
 In turn, the University has provided intellectual, cultural, and recreational opportunities for the citizens of the Anderson area, and has made a significant contribution to the economy of the community.

 Anderson University has experienced rapid growth under the leadership of President, Dr. Evans Whitaker.
 Anderson University now enrolls approximately 3,000 students from 38 states and 15 foreign countries.
 Grounded in a Christian perspective, Anderson offers more than 50 bachelor's, masters and doctoral programs of study.

 Guided by a commitment to teaching excellence, Anderson's faculty invest their lives into your personal and intellectual success.
-Our faculty distinguish themselves by creating unique opportunites for student engagement and helpful support, especially for AU Online students.
+Our faculty distinguishes themselves by creating unique opportunities for student engagement and helpful support, especially for AU Online students.
 Eighty-two percent of AU faculty hold the highest degree in their field.

 Anderson University is an academic community, providing a challenging education grounded in the liberal arts, enhanced by professional and graduate programs and a co-curricular focus on the development of character, servant leadership, and cultural engagement.
 This is a diverse community that is Christ-centered, people-focused, student-oriented, quality-driven, and future-directed.